tomwheeler/mongodb-java-money-transfer/bank-services/README.md

 ### **1. Prerequisites**

+* Java 11 or higher
+* Apache Maven
+* MongoDB cluster
+* Temporal CLI

 ---

 ### **2. Environment Variables**

 Set the MongoDB connection string as an environment variable.
+This is likely to be `mongodb://127.0.0.1:27017` for a local MongoDB cluster.

 #### **Linux/MacOS**